Pediatric sleep apnea is a sleep disorder that causes children to have pauses in their breathing while they sleep.

 To properly diagnose sleep apnea, the doctor will ask about your child’s symptoms, perform a physical examination, and schedule a sleep study, if needed.

 For the sleep study, your child spends the night in a hospital or sleep clinic.
 A sleep technician places test sensors on their body, and monitors the following throughout the night:

 - muscle activity

-In addition to the sleep study, your doctor may schedule an electrocardiogram to rule out any heart conditions.
+If your child’s doctor is concerned that they may have a heart condition, the doctor may schedule an electrocardiogram (ECG or EKG) in addition to the sleep study.
 This test records the electrical activity in your child’s heart.

 Adequate testing is important because sleep apnea is sometimes overlooked in children.
-This can happen when a child doesn’t display typical signs of the disorder.
+This can happen when a child doesn’t display typical symptoms of the disorder.